broamski/aws-mfa/README.rst

     --role-session-name ROLE_SESSION_NAME
                             Friendly session name required when using --assume- role.
 By default, this is your local username.
+    --use-short-term-credentials USE_SHORT_TERM_CREDENTIALS
+                            If you already have a short term profile set with a session token and that user doesn't require MFA to assume the role, use the short-term credentials without needing to enter a token. used with --assume- role
+    --role-profile-name ROLE_PROFILE_NAME
+                            Set a custom profile name when using --use-short-term- credentials and --assume-role so that the short-term profile with temporary credentials isn't overwritten.
+                            Will identify a new short term credential section by [<profile_name>-ROLE_PROFILE_NAME]

 **Argument precedence**: Command line arguments take precedence over environment variables.